MichelleD720/raspberrypi-setup-guide/README.md

 - Couldn’t find the fan’s connection port. **Skip to 1.1**
 - Ports misaligned, making it hard to fit the Pi into the case. **Skip to 1.4**
 - No display output, so switched to headless setup.
-- Trouble connecting to Wi-Fi and locating IP/MAC addresses.
+- Trouble connecting to Wi-Fi and locating IP/MAC addresses. **Skip to 3.8**
-- Initial SSH connection failures required troubleshooting.
 #### Note
 I will explain how I fixed the display output to monitor issue and also I am a windows user.